Football in Japan: Football in fiction

 The first worldwide popular association football-oriented Japanese animation (manga) series, Captain Tsubasa, was started in 1981.
 Captain Tsubasa was extremely popular among children of both genders in Japan.
 Its success led to much more association football manga being written, and it played a great role in association football history in Japan.
 Playing football became more popular than playing baseball in many schools throughout Japan from the 1980s due to the series.

 Captain Tsubasa has also inspired the likes of prominent footballers such as Hidetoshi Nakata, Seigo Narazaki, Zinedine Zidane, Francesco Totti, Fernando Torres, Christian Vieri, Giuseppe Sculli, James Rodríguez, Alexis Sánchez and Alessandro Del Piero to play association football and choose it as a career.
 The inspiration for the character of Tsubasa Oozora came from a number of players, including most prominently Musashi Mizushima, arguably the first Japanese footballer to play abroad, and whose move to São Paulo FC as a ten-year-old boy was partly mimicked in the manga.

 The anime Giant Killing revolves around a team's efforts to go from one of the worst professional teams in Japan to the best.
 Other works focusing on football include Hungry Heart: Wild Striker (from the same author of Captain Tsubasa), The Knight in the Area, Days, Inazuma Eleven and Blue Lock.

 Women's football

-As in Europe's advanced countries, Japanese women's football is organized on a promotion and relegation basis.
+As in European countries, Japanese women's football is organized on a promotion and relegation basis.
 The top flight of women's association football is the semi-professional L. League (currently billed as the Nadeshiko League).
 Most clubs are independent clubs, although the recent trend is to have women's sections of established J.League clubs.

 The national team has enjoyed major success at the FIFA Women's World Cup, having achieved its greatest triumph ever by winning the 2011 FIFA Women's World Cup in Germany and finishing as runner-up in 2015 in Canada.